 On June 12, 2013, we completed the acquisition of Lorien Engineering Solutions ("Lorien"), a United Kingdom-based provider of engineering design and project management services with specific expertise in the food and beverage, manufacturing and life sciences industries.
-The upfront purchase price for Lorien was \$6,734,000 which was paid in cash at closing.
-In addition, the purchase agreement requires up to an additional \$989,000 of consideration, contingent upon the achievement of certain earnings targets during the first twelve months following completion of the acquisition, as defined in the purchase agreement.
-We recorded intangible assets as a result of the acquisition, including \$1,715,000 of customer-related intangible assets which are being amortized over five years subsequent to the acquisition date.
+The upfront purchase price for Lorien was \$6.7 million which was paid in cash at closing.
+In addition, we paid \$1.0 million of contingent consideration in 2014 based upon the achievement of certain earnings targets during the first twelve months following completion of the acquisition, as defined in the purchase agreement.
+We recorded intangible assets as a result of the acquisition, including \$1.7 million of customer-related intangible assets which are being amortized over five years subsequent to the acquisition date.
 None of the goodwill recorded for financial statement purposes is deductible for tax purposes.
 The acquired Lorien business is included in the Learning Solutions segment and the results of its operations have been included in the consolidated financial statements since June 12, 2013.
 The pro-forma impact of the acquisition is not material to our results of operations.
 The acquired Lorien business is included in our United Kingdom subsidiary and its functional currency is the British Pound Sterling.
 The purchase price allocation above was translated into U.S. dollars based on the exchange rate in effect on the date of acquisition.